Jelcz PR110D: History of the model in Poland

 The predecessor of Jelcz PR110D bus was a French Berliet PR110 TOURISME (1977).
-The bus was built on its basis in 1984 with several units of the bus with the name Jelcz PR110D.
+The bus was built on its basis in 1984 with several units of the bus named Jelcz PR110D.
 The letter D means long-distance.

 Specification

 The engine was a Mielec SW680 / 164.
 Initially, it reached 186 horsepower power, however, since 1988 the engine had the power of 202 HP and with the marking SW680 / 165.
 The mechanical gearbox, which was used, wore the designation S6-90 and had 6 gears.
 The bus steering mechanism had a ballscrew hydraulic power of type 8065.
 Jelcz also had a dual-circuit brake that worked on the front axle and rear axle; the emergency brake and parking brake were pneumatic, working in the rear axle.
 The engine brake was activated pneumatically by cutting off the fuel injection and exhaust flow throttling.
-Lowering the front wall of the cab resulted in lower drag, and therefore had better handling on the road.
+Lowering the front wall of the cab resulted in lower drag, and better handling on the road.
 Under the floor of the bus there is an extensive baggage compartment with a capacity of 6m3 and fuel tank with the capacity to have 250 litres.
 Jelcz PR110D was 12000 mm long, 2500 mm wide and 3180 mm high.